Taialt97/Tag-Flow/README.md

 ## Known Issues

-- Lists initiated at the beginning of a note don't refresh properly.
+- Easy Typing Compatibility Issue, Lists initiated at the beginning of a note don't refresh properly
 - Unexpected tags may appear within the list on Mac systems.

 ## Roadmap